 Our highly interactive Shakespeare workshops for Schools (suitable for EYFS - KS4), all delivered by professional theatre practitioners, actively build on prior knowledge to support pupils in understanding Shakespeare's stories and characters – and we certainly don’t shy away from the verse!

-What better time to celebrate Shakespeare than during Shakespeare Week?
-Taking place from March 12th - 18th, this gives your school an opportunity to book one of our exciting, engaging and experiential workshops - informative for both pupils and staff alike!
+What better time to celebrate Shakespeare than during Shakespeare Week!
+Taking place from the 18th - 24th March 2019 your school can book one of our exciting, engaging and experiential workshops - informative for both pupils and staff alike!
 All of the workshops can be differentiated for age and require a minimum of 60 minutes (although we prefer longer) – preferably in a large space.
 And we’ll leave you with a whole host of suggestions for follow-up writing activities!

 Spotlight On Shakespeare